varjolab/ProteoGyver/README.md

 2. Select channels for analysis
 3. Select the Z-stack for analysis
 4. Generate colocalization maps
-5. Export results as merged channel visualizations
+5. Export results as merged channel visualizations from the upper right corner of the displayed images.

 ### MS Inspector